fizarazvi/PDF-chatbot/README.md

 Comments after Glove Merge - June 8th, 2020

 1. Glove part is added and working as per the expectations, @Srinath - You can include the WMD in your flow.
-@Shubham - Please add the script to download the glove Files in the ThirdPartyData Folder.
+@Shubham - Please add the script to download the glove Files in the ThirdPartyData Folder.(Done.
+Script is in scripts folder and will create the Third Party Data Folder and add the Glove files.)